CxSci/atlas-of-opportunity/data/README.md

 ## Testing the database

-The PostGIS database can be run by itself without the rest of the Atlas by running `docker-compose up` in this folder.

-Inspect the database by running `docker-compose run --rm psql`.

-TODO: Turn this into a profile of the main docker-compose.yml instead of a separate one in this data folder.
+The Atlas uses a dockerized PostGIS database.
+It runs automatically when the project is spun up with `docker-compose up` from the Atlas project's root folder.
+For development and testing, the database can be run without the frontend by running `docker-compose up postgis`.
+The database can be inspected by running `docker-compose run --rm psql`.